Barcelona president: Keeping Messi was a ‘risky’ investment

 Letting Messi go was the only way of saving the club, and just like that Messi’s era at Barcelona came to an end.

-President Joan Laporta said Friday that keeping the Argentina star would be risky and not even the greatest player in the world was worth jeopardizing the club’s future.
+President Joan Laporta said Friday that keeping the Argentine star would be risky, and not even the greatest player in the world was worth jeopardizing the club’s future.

 “We think Barcelona is above all,” Laporta said.
 “The club is over 100 years old and is above everyone, even above the best player in the world.
 The club goes over players, coaches, presidents.”